pantheon-systems/documentation/source/_docs/mobile-redirection.md

 4. Configure your mobile domain (e.g. `m.example.com`) as a subdomain using the recommended DNS records from Pantheon.
 5. Click the **Speed** icon at top of the page.
 6. Scroll down to the **Mobile Redirect** section.
 7. Set up the mobile domain as needed.
-There are two options here - **Keep Path** or **Drop Path**:
+There are two options here:
 	* **Drop Path** will redirect all mobile requests to your mobile-optimized website homepage.
 	* **Keep Path** will redirect all mobile requests to the same resource hosted on your mobile-optimized website.
-8. Allow changes to propagate, then test the redirect on a mobile device.
+8. Allow the changes to propagate, then test the redirect on a mobile device.
 The request should redirect to the configured mobile domain.

 ## CloudFlare Alternatives for Mobile Redirection
 In order for CloudFlare's mobile redirection service to work, the domain must be hosted on the CloudFlare platform (both root and www).
 As an alternative, mobile redirection can be implemented with JavaScript or via plugins and/or modules for your site's given framework: